apache/apisix/docs/en/latest/plugins/authz-casbin.md

 ### By using model/policy text

 First, send a `PUT` request to add the model and policy text to the plugin's metadata using the Admin API.
+You can also update the model/policy this way, the plugin will automatically update with this configuration.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/plugin_metadata/authz-casbin -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -i -X PUT -d '